Forth Bridge Photography Guide: Best Viewpoints and When to Shoot

 From Orocco Pier, the Tolbooth gives you a fixed foreground.
 You’re shooting through the town rather than past it.
 Stone, rooflines, then steel.
 The bridges sit behind something familiar and human-scale, which changes the whole balance of the frame without needing distance.

-forth bridge at night time with cruise ship in anchored in the firth of forth in the background
+Illuminated Forth Rail Bridge at night with a cruise ship anchored in the Firth of Forth in the foreground, photographed from Orocco Pier

 Nighttime photograph of the Forth Bridge, not illuminated and a cruise ship in the background